Gold’s Upward Momentum Continues: Key Resistance Levels and Measured Move Target

 More From FXEMPIRE:

-- DAX Set for a Bearish Open on China Economic Growth Jitters
+- Natural Gas Forecast: Uptrend Continues Amidst Consolidation.
+Waiting for New Breakout

-- Silver Price Forecast: Buyers Retreat at 2-Month High Despite Anticipated Rate-Hike Pause
+- DAX Set for a Bearish Open with German Producer Prices in Focus

-- ETH Bears Eye Sub-$1,850 to Deliver a Six Day Losing Streak
+- BTC Bulls Eye $31,000 as Investors Await SEC Decisions on the ETFs

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.